vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 optimization/streamlining opportunities that passed a cost-benefit analysis.
 With that said, I expect the extra work of filing amendments to not be present next year.

+## Semi-revival of migration-related work on Timelines wiki, Wikipedia, and elsewhere (February 021)

+I started a semi-revival on the last weekend of January 2021 and expect to continue spending some of my personal project time on it in February.

+## Revival of donations list website (DLW) (likely starting March 2021, end date unclear as it may be somewhat ongoing)

+I've put DLW on hibernation for quite a long time.
+I need to revive it and figure out a long-term plan for it.
+One component of the long-term plan might be transitioning some pieces of the work to Sebastian, but I want to first get back in the groove and get on top of the situation.

+## Migration stuff (likely starting March 2021, alternated with DLW)

+Details unclear, but I will probably pick up from where I left off in July 2020.

 ## Physical possessions downsizing (deferred to ~July 2021 except paper mail disposal)